qgis/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 .. admonition:: Answer
    :class: dropdown

    #.
-Click on the |signPlus| button to add another Symbol level.
+Click on the |symbologyAdd| button to add another Symbol level.
    #.
 Move the new symbol at the bottom of the list clicking the |arrowDown| button.
    #.
 Choose a good color to fill the water polygons.
    #.
 Click on :guilabel:`Marker` of the Geometry generator symbology and change the